Evercore ISI Downgrade The New York Times Company [NYT]. What else is Wall St. saying?

 Evercore ISI have made an estimate for The New York Times Company shares, keeping their opinion on the stock as In-line, with their previous recommendation back on April 23, 2020.
 While these analysts kept the previous recommendation, Guggenheim raised their target price to Neutral.
 The new note on the price target was released on October 09, 2019, representing the official price target for The New York Times Company stock.
 Previously, the target price had yet another drop from $20 to $18, while Barclays kept a Underweight rating on NYT stock.

-The New York Times Company [NYT]: A deeper dive into fundamental analysis
+The New York Times Company [NYT]: An insightful look at the core fundamentals

 Operating Margin for any stock indicates how profitable investing would be, and The New York Times Company [NYT] shares currently have an operating margin of +10.02 and a Gross Margin at +57.67.
 The New York Times Company’s Net Margin is presently recorded at +7.72.